-There are two ways of doing a proximity search.
+There are several ways of doing a proximity search.

 1. Using the tilde

 The first way of doing a proximity search is to put your terms in quotation marks, then add the tilde ( ~ ) character, then the maximum number of words allowed between the two or more terms you want to search.

 "Toilet Seat"~3 --> Finds the terms "Toilet" and "Seat" within three words of each other.

 "Toilet Seat Cover"~5 --> Finds the terms "toilet" and "seat" within five words of each other, and "Seat" and "Cover" also within five words of each other.

 The second way of doing a proximity search is to separate your terms by NEAR, then the maximum number of words between the two or more terms you want to search.